PhilT/machines/README.md

     $ machines build <machine>

-Machines will ask a series of questions:

-    1. Desktop
-    2. Staging
-    3. Production
-    4. Database
-    Select machine to build: 1
-    Would you like to start an EC2 instance (y/n)? n Enter the IP address of the target machine (EC2, VM, LAN):
-    1. phil
-    2. www
-    Choose user:
-    Password:
-    Hostname to set machine to (Shown on bash prompt if default .bashrc used):

-If not a DB Server:
-    Enter the IP address or DNS name of the database this app server will connect to:
-    Enter the root password of the database (Used to create permissions for each of the apps):

 Console output:

 * Running commands are displayed in gray
 * Tasks show in blue
-* Completed commands change to:
 * Successfully completed commands are displayed in green
 * Failures show in red
 * Yellow indicates there was no check for the command